Criuchi/CristiansBookStore/CristiansBookStore/README.txt

 8:44
 Created a new Folder named Repository with a IRepository folder inside, after that I created a new IRepository.cs Interface item and updated it's content...

+9:05
+Created a Repository.cs Class for the Repository folder and replaced it's content with the file provide in the Assignment 2 folder Repository.cs file from Blackboard...